 - .
 Available as prescription or non-prescription lenses.
 Therefore they can be used for TV, gaming etc, as well as for the computer, laptops, tablets and smart phones even if prescription lenses are needed.

 - · Screens out the harmful Blue-violet light, keeping the eyes completely protected, relaxed, and comfortable as eye-strain is being eased.

-- · Permits only the beneficial light to pass through
+- · Permits only the beneficial blue light to pass through

 - · Maintains clear vision through the lens